 With chemistry as a guide, we have a better chance of heading toward health than just guessing, or depending on what drug manufacturers say the drug will do.

-in conjunction with The Huggins-Grube Protocol, including full-mouth restorations.
+The Huggins-Grube Protocol, including full-mouth restorations.

 Huggins-Grube practitioner in your area.